apache/accumulo-examples/docs/helloworld.md

     http://master:9995/

-To view the entries, use the shell to scan the table:
+To view the entries, use the shell (run `accumulo shell -u username -p password` to access it) to scan the table:

     username@instance> table hellotable
     username@instance hellotable> scan